bebopjmm/starfinder-campaigns/dead-echoes/Team/gereon.md

 	- **Inspiring Boost (7sta)**: As a standard action, you can signal an ally within 30 feet who has taken damage from any attack made by a significant enemy at any point after your last turn ended.
 That ally regains 7 Stamina Points.
 Once an ally has benefited from your inspiring boost, that ally can’t gain the benefits of your inspiring boost again until he takes a 10-minute rest to recover Stamina Points.
 - **Expertise**: +1d6 insight bonus to Sense Motive checks
 - **Skill Expertise**: expertise insight bonus to Diplomacy checks
+	- **Well Informed**: You keep yourself as up to date as possible about the events and major figures of any region you are in.
+Once you have been in a settlement or region for at least 24 hours, when you attempt a Diplomacy check to gather information, you can forgo your expertise die to attempt the check as a swift action (rather than the normal 1d4 hours).
+- **Weapon Specialization**: basic melee weapons, small arms

 #### Feats

 - **Diversion**: When you successfully use Bluff to create a distraction, you can allow an ally to attempt a Stealth check to hide (instead of attempting to hide yourself).
 You can attempt to allow multiple allies to use Stealth to hide, but you take a –5 penalty for every ally after the first, and on a failed check no ally can attempt to hide.
 - **Weapon Focus (small arms)**: +1 attack bonus with small arms
+- **Veiled Threat**: When you successfully use the Intimidate skill to bully a creature, after the duration of its helpful attitude ends, its attitude toward you becomes indifferent rather than hostile.

 ### Proficiencies